Do lavender and tea tree essential oils cause gynecomastia?…Of all the questions I get about essential oils, this question is in the top five.

 Gynecomastia vs Prepubescent Gynecomastia

-The three main contributors are genetics or disease, diet, and endocrine disruptors.
+The four main contributors are genetics, disease, diet, and endocrine disruptors.

 The rise of childhood obesity is a likely contributor to gyno in young boys as well.